espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 - :cpp:member:`mcpwm_gen_timer_event_action_t::event` specifies the timer event.
 The supported timer events are listed in :cpp:type:`mcpwm_timer_event_t`.
 - :cpp:member:`mcpwm_gen_timer_event_action_t::action` specifies the generator action to be taken.
 The supported actions are listed in :cpp:type:`mcpwm_generator_action_t`.

-There's a helper macro :c:macro:`MCPWM_GEN_TIMER_EVENT_ACTION` to simplify the construction of a timer event action entry.
+There is a helper macro :c:macro:`MCPWM_GEN_TIMER_EVENT_ACTION` to simplify the construction of a timer event action entry.

 Please note, the argument list of :cpp:func:`mcpwm_generator_set_actions_on_timer_event` **must** be terminated by :c:macro:`MCPWM_GEN_TIMER_EVENT_ACTION_END`.